Why Business Teams should Lead Master Data Management

 Real-Time Decision Making Demands

-Supply chain teams make decisions daily that depend on master data quality:
+Supply chain teams make decisions daily that create, change, and govern master data as part of:

 They feel the pain of poor data quality immediately and are motivated to fix it permanently.